TECH500

 Apple’s iPad lineup has also been refreshed, with several older Apple products discontinued and retired in this segment:

-• iPad Pro (M4 chip) → replaced by M5 chip version
+• iPad Pro (M4 chip) → replaced by iPad Pro M5 (announced October 2025, significantly faster for AI tasks and creative workflows)

 Why Apple Discontinues iPads?